MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-resources.md

 # Moodle migration resources

-When you migrate Moodle with an Azure Resource Manager (ARM) template, a network template is created within Azure.
-The network template creates a virtual network with an address that includes the virtual network name, API version, location, and DNS server name.
-The `AddressSpace` contains a range of IP addresses that subnets can use.
+When you use an Azure Resource Manager (ARM) template to migrate Moodle, the template creates many resources within Azure.

+## Network template

-The network template also creates the following resources:
+The network template creates the following resources:

 - [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview): A representation of your own network in the cloud.
 Virtual Network is a logical isolation of the Azure cloud that's specifically dedicated to your subscription.
 When you create a virtual network, your services and virtual machines within it can communicate directly and securely in the cloud.
+The virtual network that the network template creates includes the virtual network name, API version, location, and DNS server name.
+The `AddressSpace` contains a range of IP addresses that subnets can use.

 - [Network security group (NSG)](/azure/virtual-network/network-security-groups-overview): A networking filter, or firewall, that contains a list of security rules.
 These rules allow or deny network traffic to resources connected to a virtual network.